 - Swelling.
 In the advanced stages of cervical cancer, urine can buildup in the kidneys causing ankles, feet, and hands to swell.

 If you have one or more of these signs of cervical cancer, it doesn’t mean you have cancer.
 It’s possible that an infection can cause pain or bleeding.
 If you do, however, have these cervical cancer symptoms, contact your doctor immediately.

 By putting off a visit to your physician, the cancer can grow, making it harder for an effective treatment.
 That’s why an annual screening is important; it can detect early signs of cervical cancer.

 What is cervical cancer?
 Cervical cancer is a malignant tumor that starts in the uterine cervix, which is the lower end of the uterus that contacts the upper vagina.
 Roughly 13,000 women are diagnosed with cervical cancer each year.
 If left untreated, it can be fatal.
-The good news is that rates of death by cervical cancer decreased by more than half due to screening.
+The good news is that rates of cancer decreased by more than half due to screening.

 Annual Pap screening for cervical cancer can detect the disease.
 Cervical cancer is caused by abnormal cells on the cervix that are sexually transmittedby HPV, or the human papillomavirus.
 Wearing condoms don’t offer protection from cervical cancer.
 HPV can lie dormant for several years and never emerge, too.